 Improves Vocabulary

-Explains correct usage of words
+Explains the correct usage of words

 Review exercises at the end of chapters